StandBy mode not working in iOS 17? 9 Ways to fix it!

 • iPhone SE (2nd generation or later)

 StandBy mode comes enabled by default in iOS 17.
-However, this feature won’t work if you might have accidentally turned it off within the Settings app.
+However, this feature won’t work if you’ve turned it off within the Settings app.
 Here’s how to ensure this isn’t the case with your iPhone.

 1. Go to Settings → StandBy.